 Survey reading course of fantasy and science fiction, a unique literary genre with an unparalleled and still growing popularity.
 Reading selections cover a diverse spectrum of fantasy and science fiction.
-Oral and written
+Oral and written discussion of such readings and their relevance to current trends will be emphasized.
+Analytical or original creative writings will be included.

-221 BRITISH LITERATURE I 3 UNITS
+221 BRITISH LITERATURE I 3 UNITS C-ID ENGL 160